dirkwhoffmann/vAmiga/docs/_sources/HowTo/NullModemCable.md.txt

 After the null modem cable has been selected in the second emulator instance, the status icon has changed its shape, indicating that the connection has been established.
 If the icon looks different on your computer, please check if both emulator instances are listening to the same socket port.

 Now it's time to load Battle Chess on both Amigas.
-The configuration of the null model cable is quite simple in this game: The the *Settings* menu let's you select the player type for each side of the board.
+The configuration of the null modem cable is quite simple in this game: The the *Settings* menu let's you select the player type for each side of the board.

 This is how I configured the first emulator instance.
 The Amiga controls the blue army, the connected computer controls the red army.